ChristianAhrens/SpaConSim/README.md

 ![Showreel.001.png](Resources/Documentation/Showreel/Showreel.001.png "SpaConSim Headline Icons")

 SpaConSim is a PRIVATELY created and driven project.

-It was created to be a minimal tool to simulate the OSC message response behaviour of a d&b audiotechnik DS100 Soundscape signal bridge and was designed to help developing and testing of 3rd party software tools.
+It was created to be a minimal tool for simulation of the OSC message response behaviour of a d&b audiotechnik DS100 Soundscape signal bridge and aims at supporting development and testing of 3rd party software tools.

 See [LATEST RELEASE](../../releases/latest) for available binary packages.